Deltares/Wflow.jl/docs/src/model_docs/params_lateral.md

 | `h_av` | average water depth| m | - |

 ## Water allocation river
-The Table below shows the parameters (fields) of struct `WaterAllocationRiver`, used when water demand and allocation is computed (optional), including a description of these parameters, the unit, and default value if applicable.
+The Table below shows the parameters (fields) of struct `AllocationRiver`, used when water demand and allocation is computed (optional), including a description of these parameters, the unit, and default value if applicable.

 |  parameter  | description  	  | unit  | default |
 |:--------------- | ------------------| ----- | -------- |